-The "Input/Output" tab (Figure 4-36) from the Module properties window enable users to specify, respectively, the contents of the input files expected for the module, and the output files the module produces as output.
+The "Input/Output" tab (Figure 4-33) in the Module properties window enables users to specify, respectively, the contents of the input files expected for the module, and the output files the module produces as output.
 Thus, within this tab users can select the input and output descriptors for this module.
-The default file identifiers of the IO descriptors allow the module connection when defining simulations.
+The default file identifiers of the IO descriptors allow the module connections to be made automatically when defining simulations.